spring-attic/spring-dsl/docs/src/info/readme.txt

 3. DISTRIBUTION JAR FILES

-The Spring Cloud IOT jars files can be found in the 'dist' directory.
+The Spring DSL jars files can be found in the 'dist' directory.

 4. GETTING STARTED